 (See also Overview of Abnormal Heart Rhythms Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
 Heart disorders are... read more and Overview of Heart Block Overview of Heart Block Heart block is a delay in the conduction of electrical current as it passes through the conduction system of the heart, including the atrioventricular node, bundle of His, or both bundle branches... read more .)

-The bundle of His is a group of fibers that conducts electrical impulses from the atrioventricular node.
+The electrical current that controls the contraction of heart muscle starts in the sinoatrial node, flows through the heart's upper chambers (atria) and then goes to the heart's lower chambers (ventricles) through an electrical junction box called the atrioventricular node (AV node).
+The AV node is located in the lower part of the wall between the atria near the ventricles and provides the only electrical connection between the atria and ventricles.
+The bundle of His is a group of fibers that conducts electrical impulses from the atrioventricular node to the lower chambers of the heart (the ventricles).
 The bundle of His divides into two bundle branches.
 The left bundle branch conducts impulses to the left ventricle, and the right bundle branch conducts impulses to the right ventricle.
 Conduction may be blocked in the left or right bundle branch.

 The left bundle branch further divides into two branches, called the anterior and posterior fascicles.
 If conduction is blocked through one of these fascicles, the blockage is called a hemiblock or a fascicular block.